matiasilva/atriposaday/README.md

 ## Development

 ATAD uses express and `node.js`.
-Development uses Docker to create two containers, one for the database and the other for the web app.
+Development is done with Docker to create two containers, one for the database and the other for the web app.
 To avoid headaches, develop on a UNIX-like OS.

-Build the Docker image:
+Added a new package or dependency?
+Rebuild the web container.

-`docker build -t atriposaday .`
+`docker-compose build`

 ## Credits